sigvartmh/fw-nrfconnect-nrf-1/samples/bootloader/README.rst

    :start-after: bootloader_monotonic_counter_nsib_start
    :end-before: bootloader_monotonic_counter_nsib_end

-To set options for child images, such as NSIB and MCUboot, see the :ref:`ug_multi_image_variables` section.
+To set options for subimages using sysbuild, such as NSIB and MCUboot, see the :ref:`ug_multi_image_variables` section.

 .. _bootloader_build_and_run: